josephcc/josephcc.github.com/source/publications/index.markdown

 @InProceedings{wu-EtAl:2012:BEA,
-  author    = {Wu, Jian-Cheng  and  Chang, Joseph  and  Chen, Yi-Chun  and  Huang, Shih-Ting  and  Chen, Mei-Hua  and  Chang, Jason S.}, title     = {Helping Our Own: NTHU NLPLAB System Description}, booktitle = {Proceedings of the Seventh Workshop on Building Educational Applications Using NLP}, month     = {June}, year      = {2012}, address   = {Montreal, Canada}, publisher = {Association for Computational Linguistics}, pages     = {295--301}, url       = {http://www.aclweb.org/anthology/W12-2035}
+  author    = {Wu, Jian-Cheng  and  Chang, Joseph  and  Chen, Yi-Chun  and  Huang, Shih-Ting  and  Chen, Mei-Hua  and  Chang, Jason S.}, title     = {Helping Our Own: NTHU NLPLAB System Description}, booktitle = {Proceedings of the Seventh Workshop on Building Educational Applications Using NLP (Workshop of Top Conf. in NLP)}, month     = {June}, year      = {2012}, address   = {Montreal, Canada}, publisher = {North American Chapter of the Association for Computational Linguistics}, pages     = {295--301}, url       = {http://www.aclweb.org/anthology/W12-2035}
 }